symbiote-library/docker-project/readme.md

 The following can be included as needed in the `./du.sh` script.

+Note for those containers below that have different versions, simply change the docker-compose file to reference the older version where needed.

 * apache - apache 2 connecting to FPM
 * phpfpm - PHP 7.1 and 5.6, http(s)://localhost
 * phpcli - PHP 7.1 and 5.6